pjambet/blog/content/posts/til-cli.md

 _Note (another one): As I was writing this post, I realized that Ruby has another method related to spawning new processes and dealing with STDIN and STDOUT: [`IO.popen`][17].
 I haven't looked too much into it yet, but it looks like it could simplify my code a little bit.
-That being said, the overall approach described above is still valid!_
+That being said, the overall approach described above is still valid._

 ## Using an external editor